SUTURO/suturo_ci/README.md

 Install all the Workspaces
 Do this from outside the repo this will create a SUTURO_WSS folder with a the dependencies inside it.
-This will also move the model to the correct location
+This will also move the caffe model to the correct location **THIS WILL TAKE ATLEAST 30min**
+**Robosherlock is build using one Thread to fix crashes**

     source suturo_ci/installation_scripts/build.sh